harikt/aurav2book/manuscript/dispatcher.md

 * Modified Micro-Framework Style
 * Full-Stack Style

-So if you start the application as a small one and as it grows, it is easy to modify the application routes acting as a micro framework to a full stack style.
+So if your application starts small and grows, it is easy to modify the application routes acting as a micro framework to a full-stack style.

 > N.b.: You can skip to your favourite usage.